CALL +32 (0)477 50 17 48

 Navigate to our location, faster and easier with Google Maps.

-Order & Sales Info
+Orders & Sales Info

 The assortment of our Yuuma store product is guaranteed for one year from the date of purchase, subject to normal usage conditions and adherence to the instructions for use recommended by the manufacturer.
 In the event that the product needs to be repaired during this guarantee period, the repair will be undertaken by our after-sales technicians providing that: the product has not been subjected to shock, immersion, etc. the problem has not been caused by inappropriate handling, fair wear and tear or failure to maintain the product (e.g. clogging); the product has not been repaired in any way by any after-sales service other than that of our Yuuma store or been interfered with by any person not approved by the seller; the product has not been modified in any way from its original condition.